GAS85/nextcloud_scripts/README.md

 ![](https://help.nextcloud.com/uploads/default/original/2X/b/bfc2a6ad6de3d7af5d287776e87ffbcd5d6fcc18.png)

 I have had some issues (like described here https://help.nextcloud.com/t/occ-files-cleanup-does-it-delete-the-db-table-entries-of-the-missing-files/20253) in older NC versions, so I added workaround from line 60 till 67 as `files:cleanup` command, nut sure if it is needed now, but it does not harm anything.

+### nextcloud-gotify-notifications.sh

+This script will read Nextcloud Notifications via API call and push them to [Gotify server](https://github.com/gotify/server).
+If you do not see any notifications, try to delete lock file, specifyed in `LOCKFILE`

+Please create Application password for this script.

+In Gotify Server you have to create an Application and provide API Token to script.

+### nextcloud-hardlink-duplicates.sh

+In order to reduce HDD space being used, this script will create hardlinks to duplicated files together with [rdfind](https://github.com/pauldreik/rdfind).

 ### nextcloud-preview.sh